Your Digital Marketing Questions, Answered!

 B2B marketing means Business-to-Business, B2C marketing is Business-to-Consumer and B2H is Business-to-Human, very much all terms we use on a day-to-day basis.

-Many of our best clients have in-house marketing teams and typically we find campaigns are more successful when there is a combination of inhouse and agency resources.
-For a deeper examination of in-house v agency (Click here to our blog on this topic).
+Many of our best clients have in-house marketing teams and typically we find campaigns are more successful when there is a combination of in-house and agency resources.
+For a deeper examination of in-house v agency, click here to read our blog on this topic.

 Simply put though, agencies are a great way for in-house teams to achieve scale or to work across channels where an in-house team might be weak or under-resourced.
 In addition, agencies are an excellent way for in-house teams to get strategic and creative insights from people who work across multiple campaigns and clients and get to see what is working and what is not.

 A buyer persona is the semi-fictitious representation of your ideal customer within your target market based on market research, real data based on your current customers and how they interact with the buyer journey.
-For more information and templates we use with our clients (click here to template)
+For more information and templates we use with our clients, click here to download our free marketing planning template.

 Media budgets aren’t always static budgets.
 The amount of budget you spend on media depends on the minimum cost of the media channel you are utilising and whether this is converting your leads to sales.
 The cost of Google Ads is only rising and will continue to do so as competition gets tighter and having your ad show on the first page of the results page is no cheap or easy project.
 Add to this, the diminishing effect that organic reach has on a search page and the massive issue of irrelevant traffic, these budgets will constantly need updating in order to generate a positive result – it works much the same as inflation.